 Bilderdijkstraat 46, 1052 NB Amsterdam

 Sometimes good coffee just isn’t enough.
 So how about an excellent wine collection,innovative dishes and literally the best cinnamon rolls in town?
 4850 has it all and the beautiful design is just the cherry on top of the cake.
-With a great selection of Nordic coffee roasters you’ll have no trouble finding a great pour over or espresso to complement your meal.
+With a great selection of Nordic coffee roasters you’ll have no trouble finding a great pour over or espresso to complement your meal at this cafe hotspot.

 Camperstraat 48-50, 1091 AH Amsterdam